liquid-collective/liquid-collective-protocol/natspec/WLSETHV1.md

 *Kiln*

-> Wrapped lsETH v1
+> Wrapped LsETH (v1)

-This contract wraps the lsETH token into a rebase token, more suitable for some DeFi use-cases         like stable swaps.
+This contract wraps the LsETH token into a rebase token, more suitable for some DeFi use-cases         like stable swaps.